mduez/mduez.github.io/docs/Explorations/Tachyons.md

 {% include image.html url="/assets/Images/stable-potential.jpg" width="width:30%" description="Shape of potential for positive M" %}

 Clearly, this potential will tend to push the field toward a value of zero if it is not already zero.
-The state *w(* ***x*** *)*=0 is called ``the vacuum'' because this is the minimum of the potential.
-Note that when physicists refer to ``the vacuum'', we don't mean ``nothing''.
+The state *w(* ***x*** *)*=0 is called "the vacuum" because this is the minimum of the potential.
+Note that when physicists refer to "the vacuum", we don't mean "nothing".
 The field is still there; it just has value zero.
 If the potential were

 $$ V(w) = \frac{1}{2} M(w-1)^2$$